Proto-globalization: Atlantic slave trade

 One of the main reasons for the rise of commodities was the rise in the slave trade, specifically the Atlantic slave trade.
 The use of slaves prior to the 15th century was only a minor practice in the labor force and was not crucial in the development of products and goods; but, due to labor shortage, the use of slaves rose.
-After 1500, the settlement of island despots and plantation centers in Sao Tome began trade relations with the Kingdom of the Kongo, which brought West Central Africa into the Atlantic Slave Trade.
+After 1500, the settlement of island despots and plantation centers in São Tomé began trade relations with the Kingdom of Kongo, which brought Central Africa into the Atlantic slave trade.
 The Portuguese maintained an export of slaves from Agadir, an Atlantic port, which they maintained for most of the early 16th century.
-Also the Portuguese settlement of the Brazilian subcontinent allowed the opening of the American slave market and slaves were shipped from Sao Tome directly to America.
-The Europeans also took use of the Atlantic Slave Trade in the first half of the century.
-The European slave ships took their slaves to the Iberian Peninsula, however slave owners in Europe were only seen in wealthy, aristocrat families due to the high costs of slaves and the cheap peasant labor available for agricultural uses, and as its name implies the first use of the African-American slaves in plantation work arose in the Atlantic islands not in the continental Europe.
+The Portuguese settlement of the Brazilian subcontinent has also opened the American slave market, allowing the direct shipment of slaves from São Tomé to America.
+European slave ships took their slaves to the Iberian Peninsula, however slave owners in Europe were only seen in wealthy, aristocrat families due to the high costs of slaves and the cheap peasant labor available for agricultural uses, and as its name implies the first use of the African American slaves in plantation work arose in the Atlantic islands not in the continental Europe.
 Approximately 10.2 million Africans survived the Atlantic crossing between 1450 and 1870.
 The large slave population thrived due to the demand for production from the Europeans who found it cheaper to import crops and goods rather than produce them on their own.

 Many wars were fought during the 17th century between the slave trading companies for areas that were economically dependent on slaves.
-The West India Company gained many slaves through these wars (specifically with Portugal) by captains who had captured enemy ships; between 1623 and 1637, 2,336 were captured and sold in the New World by the West India Company.
+The Dutch West India Company (GWC) gained many slaves through these wars (specifically with Portugal) by captains who had captured enemy ships; between 1623 and 1637, 2,336 were captured and sold in the New World by the GWC.
 The selling of slaves to the New World opened up trading posts in North America; the Dutch opened their first on Manhattan Island in 1613.
-The West India Company had also opened a trading post in the Caribbean and the company was also carrying slaves to a colony of New Netherland.
+The GWC had also opened a trading post in the Caribbean and the company was also carrying slaves to the colony of New Netherland.